lancejpollard/distributed-database-simulation.js/readme.md

 So there are a 3 replicas, each with 10 databases.
 One database is considered the main database, which has some important information such as the centralized locations.
 There are 1 million people, scattered across the 10 databases.
 There are 100k companies, on 4 databases.
 There are a random number of employees between 2 and 2000 at companies, with roles employee or manager.
 Each employee has a home address and an optionally different work address, about 20% have a different work address.
 Each person and company has an account.

 When a company pays a person, we deduct from their account and add to the person's account in a distributed transaction.

+Seeding with `make` takes about 5 minutes for 1 replica.